 If a student tells you they think someone had sex with them the night before, while they were passed out, do you have a mandatory reporting obligation?

-If a student tells you they think someone had sex with them the night before, while they were passed out, besides reporting, what are other best practice responses?
+If you overhear a student say they think they had sex the night before, but don't remember clearly, besides reporting, what are other best practice responses?
 Select all that apply.